 Now that we have our super cool discord bot that can respond to our slash commands, we need a way to host it.

-Until now, we just used it by starting a local node instance, but this means the process stops every time we close our computer.
+Until now, we just used it by starting a local node instance, which means the process stops every time we close our computer.

 Because I'm Dutch, I went the cheapskate way and found this fantastic hosting service called Railway.
 Their free tier ($5 a month) is enough to host a simple discord bot.

-In this article, I'll guide you through the process of setting this up.
+In this article, I'll guide you through setting this up.

 Make sure you log in with your favorite social provider.